 Tiling Template Programming

-If multiple TilingKeys are involved, developers rely on the TilingKeys to manage the kernel implementation, which is complex in both management and usage.
-To simplify this process, use template programming instead of traditional TilingKey programming to reduce the dependency on TilingKey values and achieve more intuitive and efficient kernel management.
+If multiple TilingKeys are involved, you rely on these TilingKeys to manage the kernel implementation, which is complex in both management and usage.
+To simplify this process, template programming instead of traditional TilingKey programming can be used to reduce the dependency on TilingKey values and achieve more intuitive and efficient kernel management.
 The procedure is as follows:

-1. In the op_kernel folder of the custom operator project, add a header file that contains the template argument declaration and template argument selection.
+1. In the op_kernel directory of a custom operator project, add a header file that contains the template argument declaration and template argument selection.
 In this example, the header file is named tiling_key_add_custom.h.

 • Include the template header file ascendc/host_api/tiling/template_argument.h.